August 5, 2013

 The 1975 are an English rock band originating from Manchester.
 The group consists of lead vocalist and rhythm guitarist Matthew "Matty" Healy, lead guitarist Adam Hann, bassist Ross MacDonald, and drummer George Daniel.

-They have released four EPs and two albums.
-Their self-titled debut album was released on 2 September 2013 through Dirty Hit and Polydor, topping the UK Albums Chart on 8 September.
-Their second album I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It was released on 26 February 2016, topping both the UK Chart and the US Billboard 200.
-In 2017 the band won the Brit Award for Best British Group.
+Following the release of four EPs, their self-titled debut album was released on 2 September 2013, topping the UK Albums Chart on 8 September 2013.
+Their second album I Like It When You Sleep, for You Are So Beautiful yet So Unaware of It, released on 26 February 2016, also topped both the UK Chart and the US Billboard 200.
+In 2017, the band won the Brit Award for Best British Group.
+In April that year, the band also confirmed their third album Music for Cars, which references their third EP.
+It is scheduled to be released in 2018.